Welcoming OCP and LicenSingOnline Member Publishers and license holders. Learn More

 One License offers copyright reprints for congregational music to help you inspire singing and worship.
 One License allows you to reprint music for congregational use, in a worship aid, bulletin, or projection.
 One License does not cover music reprints for the choir, ensemble, instrumentalists, or accompanists.

-One License licenses are available on an annual basis, a one-time-use basis, or for a special event up to one week in length.
+One License licenses are available on an annual basis, a single-use basis, or for a special event up to one week in length.
 One License also has separate licenses for those wishing to podcast or stream a religious service, or for those wishing to create practice-tracks for rehearsal purposes.

 One License works with an impressive list of Member Publishers to provide an unparralled list of popular congregational songs.
 Other licensing companies work with different publishers and do not share titles with One License.